Hafnernuss/django-dynamic-file/docs/source/index.rst

 ######################
 django-dynamic-file
 ######################
-A hopefully flexible approach to serving dynamic files with django.
+A hopefully flexible approach to serving files with django.

 ==============
 Introduction